goer.org | HTML Tutorial : Intermediate : Style Sheets

 </head>

-The two methods have bizarrely different syntax, but functionally they are about the same.
+The two methods have bizarrely different syntax, but functionally they are similar.
 They both allow you to specify multiple stylesheet files, and you may use them both in conjunction with an embedded style sheet.
-The only major difference is that the "@import" method is not supported in some older browsers, such as Netscape 4.
-(This is actually an advantage, because often you'll want to hide styles from Netscape 4.)